The Office of Spiritual Life

 OK, so how do I get involved?

 All you need to do is have at least one hour to spend in the garden each week - whether that's 15-20 minutes for a few days a week between classes, or an hour on a Saturday - and you can sign up to participate.
-You can sign up by emailing firstname.lastname@example.org, join us for a group meeting (dates and times listed below),
+You can sign up by emailing firstname.lastname@example.org, join us for a group meeting (check back soon for our summer schedule),

 *In the event of inclement weather, locations for the meetings will be posted to the OSL webpage and social media.